 “A brilliant work; a living, breathing and truly unforgettable account of the great Restigouche River by a master chronicler of our natural world.”David Adams Richards

-About the Author: A journalist, lecturer, and bestselling writer, Philip Lee began his career as an investigative reporter on Canada’s east coast.
+A journalist, lecturer, and bestselling writer, Philip Lee began his career as an investigative reporter on Canada’s east coast.
 Restigouche emerged from his long-standing interest in rivers and the people who love them.
 His first book, Home Pool: The Fight to Save the Atlantic Salmon, grew out of his award-winning reporting on the decline of the Atlantic salmon.
 Lee is also the author of Frank: The Life and Politics of Frank McKenna, a national bestseller, and Bittersweet: Confessions of a Twice-Married Man, which was long-listed for the BC National Award for Canadian Non-Fiction.
-A professor at St. Thomas University in Fredericton, Lee developed the Dalton Camp lecture series, broadcast annually by CBC Radio’s Ideas and edited The Next Big Thing (a published collection from the lectures).
+A professor at St. Thomas University in Fredericton, Lee developed the Dalton Camp lecture series, broadcast annually by CBC Radio’s Ideas, and edited The Next Big Thing (a published collection from the lectures).
 When he is not writing and teaching, Lee spends as much time as he can following the currents of rivers.

 - Publisher: Goose Lane Editions, 2020

 - ISBN: 9781773100883

 *Please note if you choose to purchase this book (or Kindle version) through Amazon using the link below we will receive a small commission at no extra cost to you.
 If you cannot see the Amazon ad below (if you are using an ad blocker, for instance) here is the link: https://amzn.to/3oGnQl7 Thanks!